 YTDCHGT determines the height of a table data cell on an HTML page, as a percentage of the page size.
-It can take a value from 0 to 100 or the special value NONE, which results in the browser automatically formatting the table data cell height based on the size of the data within the table data cells that make up the table.
-It is generated into tags within any pre-generated skeletons:
+It can take a value from 0 to 100 or the special value \NONE, which results in the browser automatically formatting the table data cell height based on the size of the data within the table data cells that make up the table.
+It is generated into [assign the value for TD in your book] tags within any pre-generated skeletons: